Johannes von Baumbach is the world’s youngest billionaire at 19 years old

 While that is the case, perhaps the most remarkable stories are those of self-made young billionaires such as Australian Ed Craven, a 29-year-old co-founder of the world’s largest crypto-backed online casino, Stake.com, and 28-year-old Alexandr Wang who is a co-founder of AI data annotation unicorn Scale AI.

-Wang, whose company labels data used to train AI for large language models like ChatGPT and self-driving cars, recently reclaimed his spot on the Forbes billionaire list after a funding round valued Scale AI at $13.8bn.
+Wang, whose company labels data used to train AI for large language models like ChatGPT and self-driving cars, recently reclaimed his spot on the Forbes billionaire list after a funding round valued Scale AI at $13.8bn (R268.59bn).

 Wang, who cofounded the company in 2016 after dropping out of MIT, now has a 14% stake in the company, which counts Microsoft, General Motors and Meta as clients.